3-hour-crypto/3-hour-crypto.github.io/index.md

 We've written this guide because friends and family have been talking about cryptocurrencies.
 There is currently so much bad advice out there now playing to people's greed.
 We've tried to be objective and cautious.

-We're very pragmatic about what people want to learn, but have put in links and explanations that shed some light on the underlying philosophies and technologies behind cryptocurrencies.
+We're very pragmatic about what people want to learn.
+However, we've put in links and explanations that shed some light on the underlying philosophies and technologies behind cryptocurrencies.
 We hope that these will be the long-term takeaways from this guide.

 ### Some Caveats